DarrenAtherton49/UpNext/README.md

 3. [Release](https://github.com/DarrenAtherton49/UpNext/projects/6)
 4. [Testing](https://github.com/DarrenAtherton49/UpNext/projects/4)

+NOTE:
-NOTE: Each time an item in the backlog is completed, it should be written down as a feature if appropriate.
+- Each time an item in the backlog is completed, it should be written down as a feature if appropriate.

-NOTE: Each time a dependency is added to the project, it must also be added to `LicensesList.kt`
+- Each time a dependency is added to the project, it must also be added to `LicensesList.kt`

 ## Licence
 ```